Self Sabotage: The Neural Circuits Behind Self Defeating Behavior

 This wasn’t just a case of hurt feelings; Jeremy’s brain had rewired itself around these toxic beliefs.
 He had become his own worst enemy, trapped in a prison of self-loathing and sexual insecurity.
 What made matters worse was that this marriage was only Jeremy’s second serious a relationship shaped by emotionally feral patterns.
 His first, years earlier, had ended when his girlfriend cheated on him, planting the initial seeds of deep self-doubt.

 These compounded traumas had created a perfect storm in Jeremy’s psyche.
 His brain had formed strong neural pathways reinforcing the belief that he was unlovable and sexually inadequate.
-He was caught in a vicious cycle of being his own worst enemy, with each relationship failure seeming to confirm his deepest fears.
+He was caught in a vicious cycle of self-defeating behavior, with each relationship failure seeming to confirm his deepest fears.

 To address his sexual insecurities, we employed evidence-based cognitive restructuring and sensate focus exercises.
 Jeremy learned to reconnect with his body, free from the crushing weight of performance anxiety.
 We also tackled the root of his people-pleasing tendencies, which had left him vulnerable to criticism and manipulation in both of his significant relationships.